MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain, Windows 10 Pro or Enterprise instances that enrolled for device management, or macOS instances that are that are managed via MDM or joined to a domain via MCX..

-Starting in Google Chrome 84, you can set this policy as a recommended policy.
+Starting in Microsoft Edge 84, you can set this policy as a recommended policy.

   #### Supported features: